-4. Identify the errors (if any) in the following code: a) func(int a,int b) { int a; a=20; return a; } b) #include <stdio.h> int main() int myfunc(int); int b; b=myfunc(20); printf("%d",b); return 0; }</stdio.h> int myfunc(int a) { 5.
+- 4. Identify the errors (if any) in the following code: func(int a,int b) a) { int a; a=20; return a; } #include<stdio.h> int main() b) int myfunc(int); int b; b=myfunc(20); printf("%d",b); return 0; } int myfunc(int a) a > 20? return(10): return(20); { } - 5.
 Using recursion, write a program that takes a number as input and print its binary equivalent.

 6. main() is a function.
 Write a function which calls main().
 What is the output of this program?

-To study the preprocessor directives

-Batch: Year:

-To study the preprocessor directives
+OBJECT

+Preprocessor Directives

+THEORY

 Preprocessor directives are actually the instructions to the compiler itself.
 They are not translated but are operated directly by the compiler.
-The most common preprocessor directives are

-- i. include directive

-- ii. define directive

-- i. include directive: The include directive is used to include files like as we include header files in the beginning of the program using #include directive like
+The most common preprocessor directives are i. include directive: The include directive is used to include files like as we include header files in the beginning of the program using #include directive like ii. define directive: It is used to assign names to different constants or statements which are to be used repeatedly in a program.
+These defined values or statement can be used by main or in the user defined functions as well.
+They are used for a) Defining a constant b) Defining a statement c) Defining a mathematical expression

+- i. include directive - ii. define directive